Businessman Donates $1 Million to Hurricane Ida Victims and Seniors in Need: A Story of Generosity and Compassion

 Queried regarding concerns of carrying such a large amount of currency, Wilson said, “I took two security guards with me from Chicago, and we had the New Orleans police backing us up.
 My staff was there also for crowd control.”

 The first day Wilson and his crew arrived, Saturday, September 4, he went to Jackson, Mississippi, and passed out $1,000 to each of 200 African American and Latino churches.
-“We donated about $40,000 to those churches and their staff,” Wilson said explaining the pastors in turn would be able to help those in need.
+“We donated regarding $40,000 to those churches and their staff,” Wilson said explaining the pastors in turn would be able to help those in need.

 In Louisiana, the businessman notes, “There were a lot of people there.
 We had the New Orleans Police Department and my staff controlling the crowd.
 People were very orderly and grateful.
-We couldn’t talk a lot because the line was so long.
+We mightn’t talk a lot because the line was so long.
 People just shook my hand and kept moving.
 The line extended for blocks,” Wilson recalled.
 After passing out all of the $1million, Wilson said the New Orleans police escorted him and his staff to the expressway.

 En route back to Chicago, Wilson said he saw houses blown away, rooftops peeled from homes, a lot of damage from Hurricane Ida.
 He said his arrival came one day before some of the residents’ lights were turned back on.
 However, NPR reported that thousands of seniors were literally left in the dark; some were wheelchairbound.